 As part of the annual compensation planning process, the Compensation Committee reviews the NEOs' base salary, as well as short-term and long-term incentive compensation, with a focus on the total reward package.
 The Compensation Committee looks to AECOM's compensation peer group of companies, as well as the broader market, as a baseline for compensation decisions for NEOs.
 However, AECOM does not target executive officer compensation at a specific level or percentage relative to compensation provided by the companies in the compensation peer group or broader market.
 Instead, when determining compensation for executive officers, the Compensation Committee takes into account a broad array of factors, including the experience level of the individuals in their current positions, the overall financial and strategic performance of the Company during the year and the performance and contribution of each executive during the year relative to individual, pre-defined goals and objectives.
-Differences in compensation levels for similar positions at peer companies.
+Differences in compensation levels for our NEOs are driven by the Compensation Committee's assessment, in its judgment, of each of our executive's responsibilities, experience and compensation levels for similar positions at peer companies.
 Except as otherwise noted in this CD&A, the Compensation Committee's determinations are subjective and the result of business judgment informed by members' experiences, analysis of peer company data, input from the independent consultant, and overall compensation trends.